vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 ![RM XUS INTRO DETAILS](images/RM_2_XUS_INTRO_DETAILS.png)

-This, like all detail popups, shows four key aspects of an RPC monitored by the Router:
+Enhancing RPC auditing and security is a key requirement of VAM.
+The popup above, like all detail popups, shows five aspects of an RPC monitored by the Router:
-  1. When the RPC was received and where it was routed to.
-This RPC was routed to _Demo VISTA_.
+  1. When the RPC was received
+  2. Where it was routed to - this RPC was routed to _Demo VISTA_.
-  2. A unique transaction id is given to every RPC received by the Router.
+  3. A unique transaction id is given to every RPC received by the Router.
 This id allows RPC traffic to be [a] identified uniquely in audit logs and [b] RPC emulation to be traced through the VICS Services.
-  3. The arguments passed in a request
+  4. The arguments passed in a request
-  4. The response from either VISTA or the VICS Server
+  5. The response from either VISTA or the VICS Server

 Now briefly go back to CPRS and login as Dr Robert Alexander using the following credentials ...